YoavSarfaty/pixeldownloader/README.md

 Then create a directory named `ffmpeg` and put the [ffmpeg executable](https://ffmpeg.org/download.html) there.

-Then install nwbuild with npm `npm install nw-builder`.
+Then install nwbuild with npm `npm install nw-builder --save-dev`.

 Then run it with `nwbuild -r .`.